strimzi/strimzi-canary/README.md

 }
 ```

+If there are not enough messages produced and consumed over the configured time window, the `/status` endpoint will report a `Percentage: -1` and the canary will log `Error processing consumed records percentage: No data samples available in the time window ring`.

 ## Metrics

 In order to check how your Apache Kafka cluster is behaving, the Canary provides the following metrics on the corresponding HTTP endpoint.